sayedahmadnawid/Docker-Laravel11-vue3-scaffolding/README.md

 __Composables:__ Utilize Vue 3 composables to share reusable logic.

+## Install
+Clone the git repository on your computer

+`$ git clone git@github.com:sayedahmadnawid/laravel11-vue3-tailwind-vite-authenticatoin-vuex-i18n-scaffolding.git`

+Move inside the application root directory.

+`$ cd laravel11-vue3-tailwind-vite-authenticatoin-vuex-i18n-scaffolding`

+`$ composer install`

+## Setup
+When you are done with installation, copy the .env.example file to .env

+`$ cp .env.example .env`

+Generate the application key

+`$ php artisan key:generate`

+Add your database credentials to the necessary env fields

+Migrate the application

+`$ php artisan migrate`

+Install node modules

+`$ npm install`

+## Run the Application
+Open two tabs inside the application root directory.

+In the first tab run:

+`$ php artisan serve`

+In the second tab run:

+`$ npm run dev`

+Browse the application

+`localhost:8000`
 ## Contributing
 Contributions are welcome!
 Feel free to create a pull request.